Bayesian Transfer Operators in Reproducing Kernel Hilbert Spaces: Estimation Algorithm

-Similar to \citep{baddoo2022kernel}, the Cholesky preconditioning step was also quite beneficial for numerical stability.
+\item \textbf{Cholesky preconditioning.} Similar to \citep{baddoo2022kernel}, the Cholesky preconditioning step was also quite beneficial for numerical stability.
 As a bonus, due to the lower triangular structure of $\mathbf{L}_{ZZ}$ the preconditioned matrices are efficiently found by solving the systems of linear equations.

-The jitter term, $\sigma_Z^2$, implies that we are modeling \emph{noisy} pseudo-outputs $\bm{f}_Z$, and may be regarded as another variational hyperparameter that we can optimize.
+\item \textbf{Jitter term and noisy pseudo–outputs.} The jitter term, $\sigma_Z^2$, may be regarded as another variational hyperparameter that we can optimize, and implies that the pseudo-outputs $\bm{f}_Z$ are noisy.

-As mentioned, TCCA provides another set of quantities by which we can analyze and interpret the dynamical system.
+\item \textbf{TCCA interpretation and Koopman singular functions.} As mentioned, TCCA provides another set of quantities by which we can analyze and interpret the dynamical system.
 The left and right \emph{singular functions} of the Koopman operator are respectively approximated by $\mathbf{W}_X^\top \bm{\Psi}_Z(\cdot)$ and $\mathbf{W}_Y^\top \bm{\Psi}_Z(\cdot)$, and can be used to identify \emph{coherent sets} \citep{froyland2010coherent, klus2019kernel}.

 The goal of TCCA is to simultaneously transform $\mathbf{\Psi}_Z(X)$ and $\mathbf{\Psi}_Z(Y)$ in such a way that the cross-correlation between the whitened vectors are diagonal.
 More formally, the first \emph{canonical correlation} is defined by the optimization problem in primal form: